entropicalabs/openqaoa/docs/source/faq.rst

     :math:`\exp(i\beta X)`, which can be achieved using the RX(:math:`\theta`) operator if we set :math:`\theta = -2\beta`.

     Similarly, the cost Hamiltonian operator :math:`\exp(-i\gamma hZ)` can be implemented via an RZ(:math:`\theta`) rotation, setting
     :math:`\theta = 2\gamma h`.
-In the methods that relate to the creation of these angles in ``openqaoa.qaoa_parameters.standardparams.QAOAVariationalStandardParams``, you can verify these details.
+You can verify these details in the methods that relate to the creation of these angles in ``openqaoa.qaoa_parameters.standardparams.QAOAVariationalStandardParams``.

 Where does the factor ``0.7 * n_steps`` in the ``linear_ramp_from_hamiltonian()`` method come from?
     The ``.linear_ramp_from_hamiltonian()`` parameters are inspired by analogy between